ceph/ceph/doc/dev/cephx_protocol.rst

 the client challenge (which is in the incoming message), the server challenge (which we saved), and the client's key (which we just obtained).
 We check to see if the client sent the same thing we expected.
 If so, we know we're talking to the right client.
-We know the session is fresh, because he used the challenge we sent him to calculate his crypto hash.
-So we can give him an authentication ticket.
+We know the session is fresh, because it used the challenge we sent it to calculate its crypto hash.
+So we can give it an authentication ticket.

 We fetch C's ``eauth`` structure.
 This contains an ID, a key, and a set of caps (capabilities).

-The client sent us his old ticket in the message, if he had one.
+The client sent us its old ticket in the message, if it had one.
 If so, we set a flag, ``should_enc_ticket``, to true and set the global ID to the global ID in that old ticket.
-If the attempt to decode his old ticket fails (most probably because he didn't have one), ``should_enc_ticket`` remains false.
+If the attempt to decode its old ticket fails (most probably because it didn't have one), ``should_enc_ticket`` remains false.
 Now we set up the new ticket, filling in timestamps, the name of C, the global ID provided in the method call (unless there was an old ticket), and his ``auid``, obtained from the ``eauth`` structure obtained above.
-We need a new session key to help the client communicate securely with us, not using his permanent key.
+We need a new session key to help the client communicate securely with us, not using its permanent key.
 We set the service ID to ``CEPH_ENTITY_TYPE_AUTH``, which will tell the client C what to do with the message we send it.
 We build a cephx response header and call ``cephx_build_service_ticket_reply()``.